manopaul/Autonomous-Vehicles/10 - MPC Controller/README.md

 ## Model Predictive Control with Latency
 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

+# Simulation

+The vehicle must successfully drive a lap around the track.
+No tire may leave the drivable portion of the track surface.
+The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).
+The car can't go over the curb, but, driving on the lines before the curb is ok.

 ---
 ## Dependencies